Zsoltbanyai/pathfinding-react/README.md

 * Press and hold left mouse button to draw a wall, press right mouse button to erase.
 * Press Play to see the animation, then feel free to change the nodes on the grid to see an instant re-render.
 * Press Pause to clear the grid of visited and path nodes.
+* Press the Erase Wall button below the grid to erase all walls drawn.
+This button also stops the animation if it is pressed while the animation is running.

 Note:
 - This app is optimized for mouse input.